 Vocabulary instruction is something that many teachers struggle to include in their busy schedules.
-Best practices require many repetitions and exposures to new words for students to actually acquire them as part of their knowledge.
+Best practices require many repetitions and exposures to new words to actually acquire them as part of students’ knowledge.
 As teachers strive to find time for high-frequency and content-specific words, academic vocabulary may get pushed to the side.
 This may hurt scores in state testing.
 Is it necessary to teach academic vocabulary?
 We think so.
 Learn 3 REASONS WHY YOU SHOULD TEACH ACADEMIC VOCABULARY!

-Unless you’re in the extreme minority, your classroom has at least one student who is an English Language Learner, has special education needs, or is from a family of a lower socioeconomic status.
+Most classrooms have at least one student who is an English Language Learner, has special education needs, or is from a family of a lower socioeconomic status.
 You may have all three groups in your classroom.
-Research has shown that there is a big gap in vocabulary knowledge in each of these groups, usually related to several factors, such as lack of exposure to higher-level words due to reading ability or time spent reading independently or with guardians, lack of retention or comprehension, or failure to learn specific content and academic vocabulary in a secondary language.
+Research has shown that there is a big gap in vocabulary knowledge in each of these groups.
+It is usually related to several factors, such as lack of exposure to higher-level words due to reading ability or time spent reading, lack of retention or comprehension, or failure to learn specific content and academic vocabulary in a secondary language.

 Multiple studies, such as the one conducted by Biemiller and Boote in 2006, indicate that vocabulary receives an inadequate amount of instructional time to meet the needs of regular education students, but is especially detrimental to students in certain subgroups, including English Language Learners.
 What did they find to be the most difficult kind of vocabulary to instruct with this population?
 Academic vocabulary, which is so different from conversational language.
 As O’Brien and Leighton pointed out in their 2015 study, ELL students in particular struggle with academic language because they’re also simultaneously trying to master conversational language.
 This can really overtax a student’s ability to absorb information, creating an even greater need for explicit, direct academic vocabulary instruction.
 Stahl and Fairbanks (1986) found that such academic vocabulary instruction directly improves students’ reading comprehension in the content areas, particularly when utilizing textbooks.

 A great way to help students, particularly English Language Learners, master academic vocabulary is to look at Greek and Latin roots and affixes.
 For one thing, many languages have their own “roots” in those ancient languages.
-This will likely help students make links between cognates in English and in their native languages.
-While this won’t work in all cases, providing direct and explicit instruction in academic vocabulary will always have a benefit, especially when considering the broader picture, beyond just ELL students.
-In Hart and Risley’s 1995 report, The 30 Million Word Gap, research showed that during childhood, lower-income students were exposed to about 13 million words, working/middle-class families were exposed to about 26 million, and higher-income families were exposed to about 45 millions words.
-That’s one heck of a gap!
-While recent years have debunked that exact number, the gap is still high and significant, likely in the millions.
+This will help students make links between cognates in English and in their native languages.
+While this won’t work in all cases, providing direct and explicit instruction in academic vocabulary will always have a benefit.
+In Hart and Risley’s 1995 report, The 30 Million Word Gap, research showed that during childhood, lower-income students were exposed to about 13 million words, middle-class families were exposed to about 26 million, and higher-income families were exposed to about 45 millions words.
+That’s a HUGE gap!
+While recent years have debunked that exact number, the gap is still high and significant.
 You can help shrink this deficit with explicit vocabulary instruction, particularly academic vocabulary instruction.

 No one likes to ‘teach to the test’, and that’s not what Rockin’ Resources is about, either.
 Teaching academic vocabulary is not drilling content into students’ head just so they can pass a high-stakes test.
 However, there’s undeniable proof that familiarity with academic vocabulary can really boost test scores.
 Test scores can open doors for students who might lack other opportunities to show their skills.
 For example, some lower-income districts have few opportunities for AP courses, but are required to participate in state testing.
 Excellent test scores might help students show colleges their academic prowess in an objective way, or such scores may play into candidacy for scholarships or AP courses in the future.
 Not to mention, many students and their families place a lot of value on test scores.
 A good test score can boost self-esteem and pride.